ankihg/tscript/README.md

 subtract(['orange', 'apple'], ['banana']); // Returns NaN
 ```
 - But this function only makes sense to call on numbers
-- Anything else will likely causes problems (Who wants `NaNs`?!)
+- Anything else will likely causes problems
 - This is where **static typing** is very useful
 - With Typescript, we can say that this function should only be called with numbers
 ```
-function subtract(a: number, b: number):number {
+function subtract(a: number, b: number): number {
     return a - b;
 }
 ```
-- Now when we call with numbers and compile our typescript everything works great.
-It transforms to javascript successfully and when called returns `2`
+- So we can call it with numbers like we should
 ```
 subtract(5, 3); // Returns 2
 ```